eagle00789/RC_Filters/README.txt

 2.1.6:
   - Finished the work on the case sensitive per filter option
-  - Update filters.php (thanks to Pascal29) to prevent showing of php error when no filters are available
+  - Update filters.php (thanks to Pascal29) to prevent showing of php error when no filters are available 2.1.7:
+  - Repaired encoding for filters search field and in that way proper recognition of phrase (with national characters) 2.2.0:
+  - Added functionalities for setting filters order / sequence.
+  - Added information where emails are moved (by filters), to which folder.